Are you considering visiting Venice in May?

 If you’re been reading this this blog, it’s no secret that there are some astonishing rooftop terraces and popular 5-star hotels in Venice that offer amazing city views.

-At the top of the list, there’s Terrazza Danieli which belongs to Hotel Danieli and is known as the highest terrace in the city, then you have the lounge bar Settimo Cielo, located on the 7th floor of the Palazzo Bauer both are worth a visit while here.
+At the top of the list, there’s Terrazza Danieli which belongs to Hotel Danieli and is known as the highest terrace in the city, then you have the rooftop terrace at H10 Palazzo Canova with views over the Grand Canal and Rialto Bridge where you can sip a refreshing cocktail during the day.

 If you really want to get to know a city, there is certainly no better way than visiting its markets, where you can discover its everyday life and most authentic soul.